scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/about-nomadic-days/index.md

 ---
 authors: [scottenriquez]
-title: "Bright Nights, Nomadic Days"
+title: 'Bright Nights, Nomadic Days'
-date: "2014-06-22"
+date: '2014-06-22'
-description: "Wandering around after graduation."
+description: 'Wandering around after graduation.'
-tags: ["Life", "Travel"]
+tags: ['Life', 'Travel']
 ---

 It feels strange waking up in the Lower 48 again.
 When I left Alaska, the sunlight was already making people and plants manic again.
 The grass that was dead for months bloomed vivaciously in a matter of days.
 The snow was long gone, but the rain hadn’t shown itself quite yet.
 The midnight sun was already creeping and beaming over me.